-In 1993, Mike McNeill ran into an “unreasonable customer.”
+In 1983, Mike McNeill ran into an “unreasonable customer.”

 As a captain on a a de Havilland Dash-7 aircraft, Mike was to make a routine flight from Killeen, Texas to Dallas.
 A 45-minute hop.
-Shortly after the airplane levelled off, a passenger came up into the cockpit and suggested a new destination: Cuba.
+Shortly after the airplane leveled off, a passenger came up into the cockpit and suggested a new destination: Cuba.

 Use your weapon!